 Two cartoons show how both surfaces when brought into contact may attract to one another.
 The polymethacrylic acid gel is then removed from the first vial and the wafer is removed from the second.
 The gel is placed in contact with the brush-modified wafer and immediately both adhere to one another.

 Another cartoon illustrates that if the two surfaces are immersed at pH<2 they quickly come apart.
 To demonstrate this illustration, we place the adhered surfaces into the third vial at pH 1.0 and after a few seconds the surfaces come apart and the gel falls to the bottom of the vial.

 In the media

 The mainstream media has also given our new "glue" some attention too, with the work being mentioned in large-circulation newspapers.
 For example, I was very pleased to discover that The Daily Telegraph included a short news article on August 13, 2007.
 Unfortunately, this only appeared in the print version and is not available online.
-The German press, not to be outdone, also reported it, unsurprisingly in German, with articles in die Berliner Zeitung and Innovate! from die Süddeutsche Zeitung.
-Other articles (subsequently deleted or removed) include one in The Scotsman and another in Daily India.
+The German press, not to be outdone, also reported it, unsurprisingly in German, with articles in die Berliner Zeitung and the Innovate! magazine from die Süddeutsche Zeitung.
+These are now lost in time.
+Other articles that have since been removed include one in The Scotsman and another in Daily India.

 We acknowledge financial support from the European Community’s “Marie-Curie Actions” under contract MRTN-CT-2004-504052 [POLYFILM] and from the Engineering and Physical Sciences Research Council (GR/R74383/01).